PlugFox/platform_info/README.md

   + The number of individual execution units of the machine (`0` if not available)

   + Operating system is known type

+  + Is a web-based applications

+  + Is a I/O supporting for non-web applications

   + Is a mobile device (Android, iOS)

   + Is a desktop device (Windows, macOS, Fuchsia)